PotatoBiscuit/PPM-Type-Conversion/README.md

 4. P6 to P6

-To use this program, type this into your terminal: ppmrw [3/6](Convert to P3 or P6) input.ppm output.ppm
+To use this program, type this into your terminal (after running the makefile): ppmrw (3/6)(Convert to P3 or P6) input.ppm output.ppm

+Notes:

+-This software does not support comments.
+It will usually produce an error message.
+However, apart from comments, it is quite robust.
+Good luck breaking it!